 Soil reaction and salinity:

 In the case of Kardpalley, 32% of samples had a neutral soil pH, and 68% were slightly alkaline.
 No samples were at an acidic pH.
-In Demi Kalan, 27% were neutral, 4% slightly acidic, and 69% were slightly alkaline.
-In Kazhraiwadi, 40% samples were neutral, and 60% samples were slightly alkaline and no samples were recorded under acidic soil pH.
-The soil range between neutral to slightly alkaline reflects the acid-base reactions within the soil matrix and supports cultivation of a wide variety of crops providing crop selectin feasibility to the farmers (Rajashekhar et al, 2025).
-In all the three villages all samples were non-saline showing there are no constraints in relation to soil salinity.
+In Demi Kalan, 27% were neutral, 4% slightly acidic and 69% were slightly alkaline.
+In Kazhraiwadi, 40% samples were neutral, 60% samples were slightly alkaline and no samples were recorded under acidic soil pH.
+The soil range between neutral to slightly alkaline reflects the acid-base reactions within the soil matrix and supports cultivation of a wide variety of crops providing crop selectin feasibility to the farmers (Rajashekhar I, 2025).
+In all villages, all samples were non-saline showing there was no constraints in relation to soil salinity.
 The low salinity enhances nutrient availability, promoting crop growth and development (Mokolobate and Haynes, 2002; Ratcliffe, 2002).

 Soil organic carbon and soil organic matter content

-The 60% soil recorded low, 28% samples recorded medium, and 8% samples recorded high organic carbon content in Kardpalley.
-46% of soils recorded low, 31% recorded medium, and 23% recorded high organic matter content in Demi Kalan.
-52% samples recorded low and 48% samples recorded high organic carbon content in Kazhrawadi.
+The 60% soil samples recorded low, 28% recorded medium and 8% recorded high organic carbon content in Kardpalley.
+46% of soils samples recorded low, 31% recorded medium and 23% recorded high organic matter content in Demi Kalan.
+52% soil samples recorded low and 48% samples recorded high organic carbon content in Kazhrawadi.
 The low organic carbon content in soils has direct effect crop productivity, water retention, soil structure and overall nutrient availability (Johnston, 1986; Lal, 2004).
-About 64% soils recorded very low, and 72% soils recorded low organic matter content in Kardpalley.
-In Demi Kalna, 46% of soils recorded very low, and 54% soils recorded low organic carbon content.
-In Kazhrawadi, 60% soils recorded very low and 40% soils recorded low organic carbon content.
-Low organic carbon in the soils is attribute to continuous cultivation of soils, inadequate incorporation of crop residues.
-As the climate of study area is tropical, higher temperatures enhances the microbial decomposition of organic matter which resulted in low levels of organic matter content (Nalina et al., 2018).
+About 64% soils recorded very low and 72% soils recorded low organic matter content in Kardpalley.
+In Demi Kalna, 46% of soils recorded very low and 54% soils recorded low organic carbon content.
+In Kazhrawadi, 60% soil samples recorded very low and 40% soils recorded low organic carbon content.
+Low organic carbon in the soils is attribute to continuous cultivation of soils and inadequate incorporation of crop residues.
+As the climate of study area is tropical, higher temperature enhances the microbial decomposition of organic matter which resulted in low levels of organic matter content (Nalina et al., 2018).

 Soil major macro nutrients

-In Kardpalley, 92% soils recorded low and 8% soils recorded medium available nitrogen content, for available phosphorus 20% soils recorded low and 80% soils recorded medium values, for available potassium 60% samples recorded low and 40% samples recorded medium values.
+In Kardpalley, 92% soil samples recorded low and 8% recorded medium available nitrogen content, for available phosphorus 20% soils recorded low and 80% soils recorded medium values, for available potassium 60% samples recorded low and 40% samples recorded medium values.
 In Demi Kalan, 92% soils recorded low and 8% soils recorded medium available nitrogen content, 100% soils recorded low available phosphorus content, for available potassium content 35% samples recorded medium and 65% samples recorded high potassium content.
 In Kazhrawadi, 96% samples recorded low and 4% samples recorded medium available nitrogen content, for available phosphorus 88% soils recorded medium and 12% samples recorded high values, for available potassium 48% soils recorded medium and 52% soils recorded higher values.

 The data for soil physicochemical and major macronutrients is presented in Table 1.
 In all the villages >90% of the soils recorded low available soil nitrogen content revealing that nitrogen is the most limiting macronutrient in the study area (Karthikeyan et al., 2014).
-Nitrogen deficiency might be attributed to improper incorporation of crop residue, continuous cultivation, inadequate application of organic manures, losses through leaching and volatilization, and microbial assimilation.
+Nitrogen deficiency might be attributed to improper incorporation of crop residue, continuous cultivation, inadequate application of organic manures, losses through leaching and volatilization and microbial assimilation.
 Some samples recorded medium nitrogen content, which represents the proper implication of crop management practices by the farmers like organic manure incorporation.

 Table 1.
-Soil physicochemical and chemical properties.
+Soil physicochemical properties at sample collection sites